pookleblinky/PookRPG/henchpeople/teamwork.md

 roll their Teamwork stat toward the other player.
 If it's successful, this is tracked.
-After a move has been successfully helped 3 times, that move becomes permanently more powerful (a permanent +1 modifier, it does something special on 12+ rolls, etc).
+After a move has been successfully helped 3 times, that move becomes permanently more powerful (a permanent +1 modifier, it does something special on 12+ rolls, etc) and the relevant teamwork stat bumped up by 1.
 With more help, maybe a player can make a new move.